willakat/toysm/README.md

 Section 3 is where the StateMachine object is actually created.
 To do this we call the StateMachine constructor and pass in the States that will be participating in our StateMachine.
-Once that done, we're good to go and can "start" the StateMachine.
-Behind the scene this will create a Thread that will wait for events to be posted to the StateMachine and make its state evolve accordingly.
+Once that's done, we're good to go and can "start" the StateMachine.
+Behind the scenes this will create a Thread that will wait for events to be posted to the StateMachine and make its state evolve accordingly.

 In Section 4 we actually get around to 'posting' events to the StateMachine in order to make its internal state evolve.
+The first call to *post* will move the StateMachine to state_2, while the second call will move the state back to state_1 and back to state_2.
+This second call actually demonstrates several aspects.
+First of all the 'a' event at the begining of the sequence has no effect since when we're in state_2 there are no egress transitions matching on an 'a' event.
+The next event is a 'b', which will effectively take us back to the initial state.
+The last event of the sequence takes us back to where we were after the first call to *post*.
+The last call to *post* will cause the StateMachine to finish.
+(For now calling *start* on the StateMachine will not start it up properly... it's on the todo list though)

 TODO
 ----